Affiliate Disclosure

 Testing

-Make a kit.
-Make it simple and organized.
-Places like Total Diabetes Supply help you build your equipment with the tools and supplies for diabetes management.
+Companies like Total Diabetes Supply help you build your equipment with the tools and supplies for diabetes management.
 Continuous glucose monitors (GCM), insulin pumps, Glucose tablets or gels, glucagon shot kits, diabetic food products, accessories, and diabetic pet care supplies.

 Food and nutrition

-Diabetes education together
+Diabetes education, together

-• The Mayo Clinic offers medical information to reinforce what you’ll learn at doctor appointments.
+• The Mayo Clinic has medical information to reinforce what you’ll learn at doctor appointments.
 Even the basic overview pages include additional links to boost your diabetes knowledge further and highlight topics you may haven’t considered, like the connection between diabetes and depression.

 Reliable resources for care necessities